Coderpower/ebay-challenge-4/README.md

 If an eBay driver comes near the seller's district and has enough room in their truck, the sellers will be notified with a tracking number.

 > #### Objective
-> Implement the function `notify(driver, sellers)` that must return all the sellers that will receive a notification for a given driver.
+> Implement the function `notify(driver, sellers)` that must return an array of sellers ID that will receive a notification for a given driver.

 ##### Functional rules:

-- Every time the driver stops at a location he first deliver the packages to the client.
+- Every time the driver stops at a location **he first deliver the packages** to the **client**.
 - A driver is only able to pickup a seller package if the coordinates are one district away maximum.
   - Moving diagonally from the grid is considered as covering two districts,
 - A driver cannot pick up a seller's package if no space is available in their truck.